-The Governing Body shall by Regulation promulgate disciplinary procedures for members of staff, which shall provide:
+The Board of Trustees shall by Regulation promulgate disciplinary procedures for members of staff, which shall provide:

 (i) for less serious matters to be dealt with by warnings following a fair and appropriate procedure and for a member of staff to be able to appeal against the imposition of a warning to a person designated by the Director: and

 (ii) for dealing with more serious matters, which shall include provision for the following:

 (a) fair and reasonable time limits for each stage;

 (b) investigating complaints and dismissing those found to be without substance;